|Index||2 reviews in total|

 Most of the school action shows the older ones so she is not there.

 40 minutes in she is blatantly AH, preparing for the school dance, less blatantly when arriving at the dance.
 It is the chapter that the DVD calls Sister Joan, the teacher Danny thought of as Sister Joan of Arc.
-I assume that AH is likely to have experienced her role as comedy, played with pride.

 She could be in a few other scenes.
 I do not think so, other than maybe the start of Sister Joan chapter.